Aesthetes/Aesthetes-NFTs/README.md

   <img src="https://user-images.githubusercontent.com/91289434/138886009-475b164b-4e6d-4049-b966-3398e9cfdbbe.png">
 </p>

-Also bithomp plays an important role, so we advise you to create a Gravatar account for each NFT in order to display an artwork-related image (or a QR Code as sometimes we use.
+Also bithomp plays an important role, so we advise you to create a Gravatar account for each NFT in order to display an artwork-related image (or a QR Code  directly routing to the related NFT page on xrplnft.art page - as sometimes we use like in the example above).
 This is done by leveraging the EmailHash field of the [NFT minting account](https://bithomp.com/explorer/rrsDg7S7e7FPLJRLy3DXrzTSHYBfTeepm9 "NFT minting account").

 ### FUNDAMENTAL RULES
 * **1000000000000000e-96 only**: only truly indivisible NFTs will be accepted, so be sure to issue only 1000000000000000e-96 coins for your NFT currency.
 Other values will not be accepted.